Exploring the Vibrant Costumes of Puerto Rican Festivals

 In Taíno society, social status wasn’t just about who got the last piece of cassava bread—it was woven into their clothing.
 The length of a woman’s naguas could tell you all you needed to know about her standing in the community.
 Higher-status women flaunted full-length skirts, making it clear they were the Beyoncé of the tribe, while lower-class women rocked shorter skirts, keeping it casual and functional.

-This clothing hierarchy wasn’t just for show; it played a vital role in the social structure and cultural identity of the Taíno people.
+This clothing hierarchy wasn’t just for ; it played a vital role in the social structure and cultural identity of the Taíno people.
 Today, the influence of these traditions is still visible in the vibrant and diverse costumes seen at Puerto Rican festival parades and fiestas patronales in Puerto Rico.
 The modern adaptations might have jazzed things up a bit, but the essence of social status representation remains a nod to the island’s rich Taíno heritage.

 Jíbaro Culture